 The candy cane coral is named for the candy-cane striped appearance of some varieties.
 This classic coral has always been a favorite among beginners for its easy care, but an added advantage is that the species is also quite peaceful.

 Although this LPS (large polyp stony) coral does feature those dreaded sweeper tentacles that can leave dead neighbors in their wake, the nice thing is that they’re pretty short.
-This way, the candy cane coral really can’t do all that much damage.
+This way, the candy cane coral really can’t do all that much damage, so it’s considered a pretty peaceful coral.

 Just keep a little bit of distance between this coral and your other prized frags.
 Things should turn out just fine.
 You can find more information in the full candy cane coral care guide!